 I added fruit.
 I didn’t realize how much I had been missing sweet fruit like bananas and oranges.
 Because I believed I lacked self-control, I didn’t allow myself to touch bananas when I was keto, even though they are my favorite food.

 Each day I was in awe of how much my body could actually handle.
 I went as far as eating Kit-Kats (even in the morning), cream puffs, sweet bean desserts, and matcha cakes, cookies, and ice creams.
-Nothing was off limits and I quickly forgot the concept of moderation with the excuse, “I’m on vacation!
+Nothing was off limits.
+I quickly forgot the concept of moderation with the excuse, “I’m on vacation!
 It’s all for the experience.”
-I kept waiting for the fatal thrum of a gluten-induced migraine, or a sleep attack to drift in on the train.
+I kept waiting for the fatal thrum of a gluten-induced migraine, or a sleep attack to appear.
 But the fact is, the times I felt fatigue, I deserved it.

-I stayed in downtown Tokyo until 12 AM knowing I still had to ride the train an hour to where I was staying.
-That journey was tough, but I think anyone with or without a chronic illness would have struggled after as much site seeing as I crammed into one day.
+I stayed in downtown Tokyo until 12 AM knowing I still had to ride the train an hour before I would reach my bed.
+That journey was tough, but I think anyone with or without a chronic illness would have felt tired after as much site seeing as I crammed into one day.
 Energy is a limited resource after all.

 There are some things I don’t think I will ever go back to.
 I can’t imagine drinking a full sugar coke or soda of any kind.
-I don’t plan to stock my freezer with goodies like ice cream or keep chocolate around.
-I haven’t bought any bread, although I will eat it when I am out.
+Nor do I plan to stock my freezer with goodies like ice cream or keep chocolate around.

-If you want to learn more about narcolepsy and my experience, check out my artices:
+If you want to learn more about narcolepsy and my experience, check out my articles: